-Data collected by the Upper Saranac Lake Environmental Monitoring Platform are viewable on the following three webpages:
+Click here to view data collected by the Upper Saranac Lake Environmental Monitoring Platform

 - Meteorological Information – displays air temperature, relative humidity, barometric pressure, photosynthetically active radiation, precipitation and wind speed and direction.
 A weekly time series of air temperature and precipitation is also displayed, as well as a photograph of the lake that updates every 30 minutes.